IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/no-explicit-array-loops.md

 }
 ```

-Nearly all code iterates implicitly.
-Explicit iteration is rare because it is needlessly verbose and can be confusing to people reading the code.
-Thus, it is recommended to forbid this pattern in your codebase to ensure consistency.
+Idiomatic TypeScript code iterates implicitly.
+Explicit iteration is rare because it is needlessly verbose.
+Thus, it is recommended to forbid this pattern in your codebase to prevent confusion and ensure consistency.

 ## Options and Defaults